-Whether you live in Mobile or another Alabama town, you handle numerous products every day and probably purchase a few new ones each week.
-The coffee you pick up on the way to work is a product.
-The computers and electronic devices you use at home and work are also products.
-All of these things and more should be designed, manufactured, marketed, and sold in a way that is honest and safe.
+Whether you live in Mobile or another Alabama town, you handle numerous products daily and probably purchase a few new ones each week.
+All of the things you use should be designed, manufactured, marketed, and sold in a way that is honest and safe.

 Potential theories of liability for product liability claims include: